Curriculum®, in a nutshell

 so don't let that overwhelm you.

 and more complex thinking, we add layers.
 Everyone starts at the

 bottom layer with the more simple types of thinking - rote, basic

 facts, etc. Then everyone progresses through layers, each requiring

 a more complex thought process.
 The actual assignments do not need

 to be more complex, but the thought process does.
+In Layered Curriculum,

-final reminder - all students should be expected to attempt
+reminder - all students should be expected to attempt all the Layers.

 "Layered Curriculum" or the new supplement "Enhancing